Ratanawan/todo-list/README.md

 # todo-list
-A simple todo list for your daily tasks.
+A simple to-do list for your daily tasks.

-<code>npm start</code>
+<code>npm install</code> to install required dependencies.

-to start the project
+<code>npm start</code> to start the project.